anasfik/public-apis-mobile-client/privacy.md

-import 'package:get/get.dart';

-class PrivacyController extends GetxController {
-  static const String privacyContent = """

 Gwhyyy ( Developer ) built the Public Apis app as an Open Source project.
 This SERVICE given from this app (Gwhyyy) has no benefit for me, you can use it for free

 This page is used to inform visitors regarding my policies with the collection,

 **Information Collection**

 we don't share or collect any personal information about the users, only some information that will allow us to know about app's performance, issues, crashes... is sent to our server, and we will use it to improve the app, and fix them to give more better experience using the app.

 **Security**

 Since your data isn't stored at any place but your actual phone, we guarantee you a 100% security on external environment

 **Links to Other Sites**